openid/fapi/fapi-2_0-security-profile.md

 **NOTE 2**:
 Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the authorization server issues a new refresh token to the client as part of the `refresh_token` grant.
-This specification discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
+This document discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
 However, to allow for operational agility, authorization servers may implement it providing they meet the requirement in Clause 10.